Noemiegrau/note-taker/README.md

 2. Then, make sure that your repo includes a package.json with the required dependencies.
 You can create one by running ```npm init``` in your command line.

-3. Make sure JEST by entering ```npm install jest --save-dev```

-4. Make sure to download Express.js by entering "npm install express" in your terminal in the root directory of the project after downloading it onto your local machine.
+3. Make sure to download Express.js by entering "npm install express" in your terminal in the root directory of the project after downloading it onto your local machine.
 Learn more about this on [npm documentation.](https://www.npmjs.com/package/express).

-5. ////////Run ```node server.js``` or ```node server``` in your terminal to launch the application.//////////
+4. Run ```node server.js``` or ```node server``` in your terminal to launch the application.

-6. //////To make sure the Jest tests work, run ```npm run test``` and inspect what the CLI returns.//////

-7. Enjoy and don't hesitate to contribute!
+5. Enjoy and don't hesitate to contribute!

 ## **_Link URL to GitHub Repository_**
 https://github.com/Noemiegrau/note-taker